You are here

 1. Primary Jurisdiction

-All research conducted by the faculty, staff, students or other trainees with a primary appointment in U-M Ann Arbor schools, colleges, units or programs not subject to IRBMED jurisdiction.
+All research conducted by the faculty, staff, students or other trainees with a primary appointment in U-M Ann Arbor schools, colleges, units or programs not subject to IRBMED jurisdiction and research conducted on the U-M Dearborn campus.
 These include but are not limited to:

 - U-M Institutional Research